 • cauterization;

-• intake of vitamins B1, C, B12 and minerals such as iron, phosphorus, magnesium;
+• taking vitamins B1, C, B12 and minerals such as iron, phosphorus, magnesium;

 • immunomodulatory drugs;